mvhammedali/Django-Postgis/README.md

 ```
 - Access Your Application:
 Once the containers are up and running, you can access your Django application at http://localhost:8000 in your browser.

-This Docker configuration will create a containerized environment for running your Django application with PostGIS, making it easy to deploy and manage in different environments.